tapebrief

 Sources

-2. ADP Q2 FY2026 earnings call prepared remarks and Q&A (Maria Black, Peter Hadley)
+2. ADP Q2 FY26 earnings call commentary (Maria Black, Peter Hadley)

 Get the next brief, free.